All Episodes

 They just want more.

-I mean that's half of the reason why they're proposing this unemployment extension.
+I mean, that's half of the reason why they're proposing this unemployment extension.

 They just want to spend more money.

-That's how they're they're buying votes.
+That's how they're buying votes.

 That's how they expand the base of their party in their thinking.